ohsu-comp-bio/funnel/website/content/docs/development.md

 Funnel has git submodules.
 The Makefile usually handles this for you, but if needed, `git submodule update --init --recursive` will get all the submodules.

+## Release Process

+This list is a work in progress:

+- edit Makefile to update version
+- set up GitHub API auth using a token (see Makefile)
+- run `make upload-release`
+- edit website/content/install.md to replace download links
+- edit website/layouts/index.html to replace the download button text
+- release the website

+Does that seem too manual and error-prone to you?
+You're right!
+See: https://github.com/ohsu-comp-bio/funnel/issues/186

 [go]: https://golang.org
 [angular]: https://angularjs.org/